 Our Allergy Lifestyle

-- We home school even though we live just 4 blocks
+- We home school even though we live just 4 blocks from the neighborhood school.

 - We are particular about childcare, trusting only a few people with our son’s care.

 Some of our life choices are unconventional, and we are always tweaking how we do things.
 But each allergy family must make their own choices based on their own comfort levels and circumstances.
 We do not judge anyone’s decisions about how to lovingly keep their allergic children safe.